Sororfortuna/wxSample/README.md

 # wxSample

-Multiplatform renderer sample app implementing GL on Windows and Linux using WxWidgets.
+Multiplatform rendering sample app implementing GL on Windows and Linux using WxWidgets.

 if using git, make sure to pull submodules: